xingchengxu/BSDE-Gen/README.md

 ## Citation

-Please cite the paper/repo if you use the idea or code in this paper/repo.
+Please cite the paper if you use the idea or code in this paper/repo.

 ```
 @misc{BSDE-Gen,